 Products liability law allows an injured plaintiff to sue a product manufacturer without having to prove that the company was negligent.
 That is, as long as you can show that Zantac was defective, you do not have to prove fault on the part of the drug manufacturer.

-Drug companies have the duty to manufacture and sell drugs that are free from defects and safe for use by the ordinary consumer.
+Drug companies have the duty to manufacture and sell drugs that are free from defects and safe for use by ordinary consumers.
 Also, under the law, drug manufacturers must ensure that the drugs it designs, manufactures, and sells comply with all FDA regulations.